Published: January 15, 2025 | Updated: February 20, 2026

 30 Count60 Count90 Count

-If your current insurance plan offers a lower price at your local pharmacy, your QuickMD provider can easily send your prescription there.
-But if you’d prefer the convenience of home delivery, we can help you get your medication shipped directly to you quickly, securely, and without the extra trip.
+If your current insurance plan offers a lower price at your local pharmacy, your QuickMD doctor can easily send your prescription there.

 1. Research and development costs: Brand-name Suboxone represents years of research and investment.
 These costs reflect the price.